aalksii/nlpaper/README.md

 # NLPaper

-**NLPaper** is an app that will help you to highlight the most important information of any research paper.
+**NLPaper** is an app that will help you to highlight the most important information of an ML-related research paper.

 ## Aim